SC agrees to hear Media One channel plea against Centre's telecast ban | www.lokmattimes.com

 New Delhi, March 7 The Supreme Court on Monday agreed to hear a plea by Malayalam news channel ...

 A bench headed by Chief Justice N.V.
 Ramana and comprising Justices A.S.
-Bopanna and Hima Kohli agreed to list the petition for hearing on March 11.
+Bopanna and Hima Kohli agreed to list the petition for hearing later this week.
 Senior advocate Dushyant Dave mentioned the petition before the bench seeking urgent listing.

-Dave submitted that for 11 years, the organisation has functioned and the channel has 350 employees and millions of viewers.
-Dave said, "We have been shut down due to some secret files from the home ministry and the court has justified it behind our back.
-It's too serious a matter relating to the right to information and freedom of press," After a brief hearing, the Chief Justice said: "List it on Friday".
+Submitting that the organisation has functioned for 11 years, and the channel has 350 employees and millions of viewers, Dave said: "We have been shut down due to some secret files from the Home Ministry and the court has justified it behind our back.
+It's too serious a matter relating to the right to information and freedom of press."

+After a brief hearing, the Chief Justice agreed to list the matter this week.

 Media One had moved the top court after the Kerala High Court upheld the ban imposed on it by the Ministry of Information and Broadcasting.